sundarsinghh00-cpu/python_course/python_course/README.md

-#python course
+# 🐍 Python Course

-Welcome to my python learning repository.
+Welcome to my Python learning repository! 🚀

-##About this project..
+---

+## 📌 About This Project

-This repository contains my python practice file and exercises.
+This repository contains my Python practice files and exercises.
-I am learning python step by step and uploading my progress here
+I am learning Python step by step and uploading my progress here.

+---

-##Topics Covered
+## 📚 Topics Covered

-- Printing in python
+- 🖨️ Printing in Python
-- Data type
+- 🔢 Data Types
-- Variables
+- 📦 Variables
-- practice programs
+- 💻 Practice Programs
-- More comeing soon......
+- 🔜 More coming soon...

-##Goal
+---

+## 🎯 Goal

-To become confident in python programming and software development.
+To become confident in Python programming and software development.

---
+---

-Created by
+## 👨‍💻 Created By

-Sundarsinghh00-cpu
+Sundar Singh
+GitHub: sundarsinghh00-cpu